Configure Cross-Origin Resource Sharing (CORS)

 Determine If You Actually Need CORS

 CORS is only required when your frontend and backend are hosted on different origins.
 To be considered the same origin, the scheme, domain and port of the frontend and backend must be the same.
-For example, if you're hosting both your React app and C# server under origin https://example.com, you don't need to configure CORS and can skip to Testing Login and Logout Flows.
+For example, if you're hosting both your frontend and backend under origin https://example.com, you don't need to configure CORS and can skip to Testing Login and Logout Flows.

 Cross-Origin Resource Sharing (CORS) is a security feature that controls how browsers can request resources from different domains.
-If your React frontend and C# server are hosted on a different origin, then you will need to configure CORS to allow your React frontend to make requests to your C# server.
+If your JavaScript frontend and backend servers are hosted on different origins, then you will need to configure CORS to allow your JavaScript frontend to make requests to your backend servers.

 ASP.NET CORS Configuration